buchwasa/organization-workflows/README.md

 ## Development
 ### Codespaces
 A [Codespaces environment](https://github.com/features/codespaces) is defined so you can get started right away.
-Open this repository in the codespace and run `npm run dev` to start the app in development mode.
+Open this repository in the codespace and run `yarn run dev` to start the app in development mode.
 It will prompt you to follow a couple of instruction to configure your GitHub app and set your .env values.

 <img width="679" alt="Screenshot 2020-12-22 at 13 29 01" src="https://user-images.githubusercontent.com/24505883/102888754-ae2e9a80-4459-11eb-92cf-5789f945e4d8.png">